 The composers in this volume:

-"Nostalgia" CD is a collection of 28 works from these volumes and is available online
+"Nostalgia" CD is a collection of 28 works from these volumes and is available online.

-Researched and edited by Jeanell Carrigan
+Researched, edited and recorded by Jeanell Carrigan

 By Jeanell Carrigan